raja543sekhar/Mantella/README.md

 npm install salp
 ```

-Salp supports the last two long-term support versions of NodeJS by default.
+Salp supports the latest two LTS versions of NodeJS by default.

 ### Browser